awsdocs/aws-glue-developer-guide/doc_source/add-job-machine-learning-transform-tuning.md

 You can tune your machine learning transforms in AWS Glue to improve the results of your data\-cleansing jobs to meet your objectives\.
 To improve your transform, you can teach it by generating a labeling set, adding labels, and then repeating these steps several times until you get your desired results\.
 You can also tune by changing some machine learning parameters\.

-For more information about machine learning transforms, see [Machine Learning Transforms in AWS Glue](machine-learning.md)\.
+For more information about machine learning transforms, see [Matching Records with AWS Lake Formation FindMatches](machine-learning.md)\.

 **Topics**
 + [Machine Learning Measurements](#machine-learning-terminology)